vince-nyanga/vince-nyanga.github.io/_posts/2022-01-28-graph-check-path.md

 }
 ```

 In this post we implemented an algorithm that checks if a path exists between two vertices in a graph.
-All the code is available on [GitHub](https://github.com/vince-nyanga/data-structures) if you want to check it out.
+All the code is available on [GitHub](https://github.com/vince-nyanga/data-structures) if you want to check it.
 Thanks for reading and don't hesitate to leave a comment below if you have a question or suggestion.